How to Become a CMA: Everything You Need to Know About

 One-on-One Expert CMA Coaching

 One-on-one coaching gives you unparalleled insight into the CMA exam, and the chance to work directly with someone who has taken the exam.
-An experienced CMA understands what material is most important and can answer your most pressing questions.
+An experienced CMA understands what study material is most important and can answer your most pressing questions.
 Most candidates get stuck when the study material gets difficult.
 Having a CMA Coach to turn to is crucial to exam success.

 Accountability Check-Ins and Assignment Tracking